ClarkeShupeDiggs/CS-330/CTutorial/Hello_World.md

         - This line of code tells the compiler to include the standard C library of input and output functions in the                  program's operations
   2. main(){

-        - The instructions, with the exception of inline comments, to be executed by the compiler must reside between the curly braces { } of the main() function.
+        - Instructions to be executed by the compiler must reside between the curly brackets { }
+          of the main() function, with the exception of inline comments.
         - There can only be one main() per program.
   3. /* This is an example of a comment */
         - Comments are statements that will not be executed by the compiler;